-No. Assessment question Sub-questions for assessment Scores Section in Application Form С3 Workplan 0-1-2-3-4- 5/ponder 4 C3.1 To what extent is the work plan realistic, consistent and coherent? and lead to planned outputs and result.
-C.4 and C.5 C3.2 To what extent are communication activities appropriate to reach the relevant target groups and stakeholders? relevant and is expected to contribute to project specific objective. • Communication activities are appropriate to reach the relevant C.4 Objectives C.4 Activities
+No. Assessment question Sub-questions for assessment Scores Section in Application Form С3 Workplan 0-1-2-3-4- 5/ponder 4 C3.1 To what extent is the work plan realistic, Proposed activities are relevant and lead to planned outputs and result.
+C.4 and C.5 consistent and coherent?
+How well are the selected target groups addressed by planned outputs and result?
+C.4 C3.2 To what extent are communication activities Communication objective is relevant and is expected to contribute to project specific objective.
+C.4 Objectives appropriate to reach the relevant target groups and stakeholders?
+Communication activities are appropriate to reach the relevant target groups and stakeholders.
+C.4 Activities